-Vote CASE-BY-CASE on mergers and acquisitions taking into account the following based on publicly available information:
+Vote CASE-BY-CASE on mergers and acquisitions, and third-party share issuance requests, taking into account the following based on publicly available information:

 - Valuation;

 - Market reaction;

 - Strategic rationale;

-- Management's track record of successful integration of historical acquisitions; - Presence of conflicts of interest; and - Governance profile of the combined company.
+- Management's track record of successful integration of historical acquisitions;

+- Presence of conflicts of interest; and

+- Governance profile of the combined company.

-Vote FOR resolutions that seek to maintain or convert to a one-share, one-vote capital structure.
+Generally vote FOR resolutions that seek to maintain or convert to a one-share, one-vote capital structure.

-Vote AGAINST requests for the creation or continuation of dual-class capital structures or the creation of new or additional super voting shares.
+Generally vote AGAINST requests for the creation or continuation of dual-class capital structures or the creation of new or additional super voting shares.